fastify/fastify/docs/Recommendations.md

 ports (i.e. HTTP _and_ HTTPS), and then expose these applications directly to the Internet to handle requests.

-The Fastify team **strongly** considers this an anti-pattern and extremely bad practice:
+The Fastify team **strongly** considers this to be an anti-pattern and extremely bad practice:

 1. It adds unnecessary complexity to the application by diluting its focus.